MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/author-strategies-net-application-monitoring.md

 1. To open properties for the application group that you want to reconfigure, in the Operations Manager console, in the navigation pane, select the  **Authoring**  button, expand  **Management Pack Templates**, select  **.NET Application Performance Monitoring**, right-click the application group that you want to configure, and then select  **Properties**.

    > [!NOTE]
-   > If you are currently authoring a new .NET Application Performance Monitoring template, to change the sensitivity threshold for server-side monitoring, go to the  **Server-Side Configuration**  page and select  **Advanced Settings**.
+   > If you're currently authoring a new .NET Application Performance Monitoring template, to change the sensitivity threshold for server-side monitoring, go to the  **Server-Side Configuration**  page and select  **Advanced Settings**.
 Change the  **Sensitivity threshold** and select  **OK**.
 2. To change the sensitivity threshold for server-side monitoring, on the  **Properties**  page, select the  **Server-Side Monitoring**  tab, and then select the  **Advanced Settings**  button.
 3. Change the  **Sensitivity threshold**  and select  **OK**.